project-imas/about/README.md

 3. *PasscodeCheck Control*
    - Allows an application to verify if an iOS passcode has been set and what complexity.
 Based on this, an application can programtically decide to execute fully or in a degraded state given this system evidence

-Each are available in an iMAS github repo.
+All three components are available in an iMAS github repo.

 hReader
 =======
-iMAS has partnered with hReader to bolster the Apple provided secuirty model.
-The developers added iMAS security controls to the application and the experience proved to be a great test-bed and partnership.
-More on [hReader.org](http://hReader.org) - A patient-centric mobile health data manager that provides patients and their families with their complete health information securely.   hReader.org source code is located [here](https://github.com/projecthreader/hReader)
+iMAS has partnered with hReader to bolster the Apple provided security model.
+The developers added iMAS security controls to the application resulting in an experience that proved to be a great test-bed and partnership. hReader is a patient-centric mobile health data manager that securely provides patients and their families with their complete health information.
+To learn more about the application, go to [hReader.org]](http://hReader.org) or check out their [source code](https://github.com/projecthreader/hReader)

 Use, Feedback, and Improvement
 ==============================

 We strongly encourage developers to clone and use iMAS.
-We also ask that you please provide us feedback on your intended use so we are able have an idea of relevancy and need - which will help to keep our research funded in the long run.
-Lastly, please feel free to enhance and improve the actual controls by submitting pull requests early and often!
+Once you’ve had a chance to use iMAS, tell us what you think by providing us with feedback on your intended use.
+This information will enable us to address relevancy and need - which will help to keep our research funded in the long run.
+Lastly, feel free to enhance and improve the actual controls by submitting pull requests early and often!

 License
 -------